ramnetos/RamOS/README.md

 - Add Some sort of file system
 - Add a login page
 - Add a Top Taskbar thing
+- Add a desktop
+- Add a way to open, close, minimize & drag around windows on the desktop
 - Add a VM
 - Add a way to save data
 - Add MineCrap (Eaglercraft 1.8.8)